factom-protocol/FIP/FIPS/config.md

 ; The port to launch the console server ;debugConsolePort = 8093

-; If enabled, check the validity of chain heads on boot ;chainHeadCheck = true
+; The behavior of validating chain heads on boot
+; Choices:
+;   OFF: don't check at all
+;   IGNORE: check but don't fix

-; If enabled, try to automatically fix any invalid chain heads ;chainHeadFix = true
+;   ON: check and automatically fix invalid chain heads ;chainHeadFix = ON

 ; If enabled, all entries for one factom-minute will be handled by a VM index 0 ; instead of being distributed over all VMs